rpgreview/papersandpaychecks/cow-orkers.md

 Telstra:Thank you for waiting.
 We are unable to provide a home phone to that address.
 Me: I am calling from my Telstra home phone at this address.
-Telstra: Please hold while I try again.h
+Telstra: Please hold while I try again.

 25 minutes later...